 After recording what you owe in QuickBooks Desktop, you can use Pay Bills to settle your payables for different vendors.
-You can also easily apply the corresponding discount or credit for each payment you make.
+You can also apply the corresponding discount or credit for each payment you make.
 Here's how to do it.

 How do I pay a bill/payable?

-Important: Do not write a check to pay a bill.
+Important: Don't write a check to pay a bill.
 If you do, the bill will remain open/unpaid which may lead to inaccurate data on financial reports.

 - Go to the Vendors menu, then select Pay Bills.